 - 7) Other Links Between Lectins and Health

 - A Diet To Avoid The Most Harmful Food Compounds

 - Food Groups Excluded in the Lectin Avoidance Diet

 - Food Groups to Pay Special Attention To

 - How to Reduce the Lectin Levels in Food

 Executive Summary of the Lectin Avoidance Diet

-My lectin avoidance diet has a simple formula: Eat meat and seafood, as much as you want, mainly during the day.
+The lectin avoidance diet has a simple formula: Eat meat and seafood, as much as you want, mainly during the day.
 Supplement with the Life Extension Mix Powder for basic nutrition.
+Easy, right?

 The lectin avoidance diet excludes grains, beans, nuts, seeds, most potatoes, and all dairy.